KaOSx/notepad/README.md

 notepad
 =======

-Very simple text-editor for use during kf5/plasma transition Depends only one Qt5-base.
+Very simple text-editor for use during kf5/plasma transition.

+Depends only one Qt5-base.